slep2-0/WindowsRootkit/README.md

 ### 7. DLL Injection

 Injects the DLL into the specified process using the NtCreateRemoteThreadEx SSDT Address + kernel32.dll LoadLibraryW

+### 8. Hooking

+Hooks the function supplied by the kernel to modify output and block/modify if given output matches our blocklist/intended purpose.

 ---
 ## Messaging Capabilities